D3prave/Movie-Recommendation/README.md

 Clone the Repository:
 - git clone https://github.com/D3prave/Movie-Recommendation.git
-- cd movie-recommendation-system
+- cd Movie-Recommendation

 Install Dependencies: Install the required Python libraries:
 - pip install -r requirements.txt

 Set Up TMDB API Key:
-- Create a .env file in the root directory.
+- Create a .env file in the Movie-Recommendation directory
 - Add your TMDB API key to the .env file: (see .env.example)

 Run the Application: Launch the Streamlit app with: